 Molecular testing techniques used to identify RET alterations

 Take a deep dive into our publication digests to learn more about RET inhibitors and their impact on the treatment and management of non-small cell lung cancer (NSCLC) and thyroid cancers

 Dr Alexander Drilon is the Chief of the Early Drug Development Service and an Associate Attending Physician of the Thoracic Oncology Service at Memorial Sloan Kettering Cancer Center in New York City, USA.

 Professor Lori Wirth is Associate Professor of Medicine at Harvard Medical School and Medical Director of the Center for Head and Neck Cancers at Massachusetts General Hospital, Boston, USA.

 Professor Fernando Lopez-Rios is full professor of Pathology and Molecular Pathology at the Department of Medical Sciences, San Pablo CEU University, Madrid, Spain.

-Developed by EPG Health for Medthority.
-This content has been developed independently of the sponsor Eli Lilly, who have had no editorial input into the content.
-EPG Health received unrestricted educational funding from the sponsor in order to help provide its healthcare professional members with access to the highest quality medical and scientific information, education and associated relevant content.
+This content has been developed by IMR International (Australia) for Medthority, to help provide healthcare professional members with access to the highest quality medical and scientific information, education and associated relevant content.